beakerbrowser/beaker-browser.gitbook.io/joining-the-social-network.md

 ![](.gitbook/assets/user-directory.png)

-Currently the directory uses Twitter usernames to list profile drives, so you can find people by looking up their Twitter handle. \(We'll add more ways to list drives soon!\)
+Currently, the directory uses Twitter usernames to list profile drives, so you can find people by looking up their Twitter handle. \(We'll add more ways to list drives soon!\)

 You can visit the profiles by clicking on their names.
 If you find somebody you want to follow, click the "Add to Address Book" button next to their name.